CARING FOR OUR OWN, A WORKSHOP SERIES

 Emergency Medical Services, Fire, Police and Dispatch may benefit greatly by attending the Center for Patient Safety's LifeGuard workshop, designed for First Responders.
 LifeGuard is a modified version of the Caring for Our Program.
 The LifeGuard program, developed with the support and participation of Dr. Scott, is designed specifically for the unique environment that exists within smaller, leaner organizations.
 The workshop aligns with the collaborative and educational format of the Caring for Our Own program and is facilitated by Dr. Scott, Shelby Cox, NREMT-P and Brian LaCroix, FACPE, CPPS, NRP (ret.).

-- Identify the Recovery Stages after a traumatic event or during challenging times
+- Identify the Recovery Stages after traumatic events or during challenging times

 - Understand the outcomes: Dropping Out, Surviving, Thriving